Doncaster East - North

 Doncaster East - North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows Doncaster East - North has very low prevalence of common health conditions across all age groups.
-Private health cover rate is approximately 52%, compared to Greater Melbourne's 55%.
+Health outcomes data shows excellent results across Doncaster East - North, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 52%, which is slightly higher than the average SA2 area (55.0% in Greater Melbourne).

 Frequently Asked Questions - Health